mars0i/forage/doc/toroidal/Toroidal.md

 We may have to apply this procedure multiple times, until the last added, "duplicate" segment has its end point within the region.
-Later, the segments will be cut at the boundaries of the region (perhaps only by a display routine), and this will create the effect of lines "wrapping" around toroidally, i.e. with periodic boundary conditions.
+Later, the segments may be cut at the boundaries of the region (perhaps only by a display routine), and this will create the effect of lines "wrapping" around toroidally, i.e. with periodic boundary conditions.